 #2 – Sagrada Familia

-The pride of Barcelona is the gorgeous and unique Sagrada Familia.
+The pride of Barcelona is the gorgeous and unique masterpiece that is the Sagrada Familia.
 Antoni Gaudi’s final, unfinished masterpiece is still an ongoing work of art.
-Combining Gothic and Art Nouveau architecture, construction continues even now and is set to conclude within the next few years.
+Combining Gothic and Art Nouveau architecture, construction continues even now and is set to finally conclude within the next few years.

-The Roman Catholic church is an incredible place to walk through, admiring the iconic structure and its many intimate details.
-If this is not on your Barcelona itinerary then you should be ashamed of yourself!
+The Roman Catholic church is an incredible place to stroll through, admiring the iconic structure and its many intimate details, it’s one of those proper bucket list experiences!
+If this is not on your Barcelona itinerary then you should be bloody ashamed of yourself!

 Visiting Barcelona’s most popular monument is cool, no doubt!
 But you can make this experience even better by skipping the annoying tourist lines at the ticket counter.
 Don’t waste your time, book your fast-access ticket and get the most out of your visit.